-The June 30, 2018 total pension liability ("TPL"), net pension liability ("NPL"), and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company ("GRS"), and are based on an actuarial valuation performed as of July 1, 2017.
-The TPL was rolled-forward from the valuation date to the Plan's fiscal year end, June 30, 2018, using generally accepted actuarial principles.
+The June 30, 2019 total pension liability ("TPL"), net pension liability ("NPL"), and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company ("GRS"), and are based on an actuarial valuation performed as of July 1, 2018.
+The TPL was rolled-forward from the valuation date to the Plan's fiscal year end, June 30, 2019, using generally accepted actuarial principles.

-The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2018 for the SCRS.
+The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2019 (measurement date) for the SCRS.

-SCRS Actuarial Cost Method Actuarial Assumptions: Entry Age Normal Investment Rate of Return 7.25% Projected Salary Increases 3.0% to 12.5% (varies by service) Benefit Adjustments Lesser of 1% or \$500 annually
+Actuarial Cost Method Actuarial Assumptions: Investment Rate of Return\ Projected Salary Increases\ Benefit Adjustments

+Entry Age Normal

+3.0% to 12.5% (varies by service) Lesser of 1% or \$500 annually